Best Cell Phone Stand of 2020

 Ease of Use

 What's it take to get your phone in position?
 Simpler, in this case, is better.
-The fixed-view-angle and one-piece construction of the Best Buy ToBeoneer is absolutely the easiest to use.
+The fixed-view-angle and one-piece construction of the ToBeoneer is absolutely the easiest to use.
 On the other end of the spectrum are the gooseneck options.
 Getting the optimum viewing angle with either of these can be a bit of a wrestling match.
 We found the B-Land to be a little easier to work with than the Aduro.

 The plastic, folding options feel a little flimsy, especially when the alternatives are so darn robust.
-You could literally drive a vehicle over the folded Nulaxy (We didn't.
+You could probably drive a vehicle over the folded Nulaxy (We didn't.
 Yes, we're guessing.
 But we're darn confident.
 Should we do it?
 Dare us…) but it seems that the wrong sort of table drop could damage both the UGreen or the Lamicall Portable (again, conjecture; we aren't prone to intentionally testing to failure.
 But we also aren't at all unfamiliar with equipment failure).

 If you look good, you feel good.
 If you feel good, you work well.
 Pleasing aesthetics are intertwined with function and productivity.
 Simple products with smooth contours scored best.
 The Omoton excels in many ways; that it comes in silver and black tips the balance.
 The extra hinge of the Nulaxy increases its utility and portability but breaks up the look.
 The gooseneck models are pure function; no one really fell in love with their look.
 The ultra-simple ToBeoneer leaves lots and lots of room for function after form.
-This Best Buy could be a sculpture first and a cell phone holder, incidentally, without scoring any lower.
+This value-oriented choice could be a sculpture first and a cell phone holder, incidentally, without scoring any lower.
 It's not sculpture, but that's perhaps why it costs so little.

 We've conducted an in-depth comparison of the best portable phone prop options on the market.
 We purchased and used each one and had a team of testers consult on our findings.
 We bring engineer-level attention to detail to all product comparisons.
 There isn't anything much simpler than a cell phone stand, but it matters.